by George Hunter

 Other information about this group:

-recovered memories.
-For example, most appellate courts have noted that
+understanding about recovered memories.
+For example, most appellate courts

-there is insufficient scientific evidence to support the theory of
+have noted that there is insufficient scientific evidence to support the

-repression but the Arizona Supreme Court in April allowed suits tbased
+theory of repression but the Arizona Supreme Court in April allowed suits

-on this theory to extend the statute of limitations.
-(The summary and
+tbased on this theory to extend the statute of limitations.
+(The summary

 the need for ongoing educational efforts.)